Estimated reading time: 16 minutes

 Did you know that there are five stages of intimacy in relationships?
 These stages develop over time and each stage has specific skills that can be learnt and practiced.

 We are especially unskilled in how to encourage our partner to respond in a positive manner to our requests.
-Studies show that the second and third stages of intimacy are marked by conflicts and power struggles – or by trying to avoid conflict – which is still a power struggle.
+Studies show that the dark side of the second and third stages of intimacy are marked by conflicts and power struggles, or by trying to avoid conflict, which is still a power struggle.
 These two stages of intimacy can often feel like we’re stuck in gridlock.

 Deliberate practice

 If you find yourself in a power struggle, don’t worry.
 It doesn’t necessarily mean anything is going wrong.
-If you’re not struggling with addictions, affairs or chronic anger/abuse, it’s probably a stage that you can work through by practicing a specific set of skills.
-Mastering a skill set takes deliberate practice , not naïve practice and/or just hoping for change.
-This crucial difference is explained by K. Anders Ericsson, a researcher in the psychological nature of expertise and human performance.
+If your relationship is not troubled by addictions, affairs or chronic anger/abuse, it’s probably a stage that you can work through by practicing specific skills.
+Mastering a skill set takes deliberate practice, not naïve (unwise) practice and hoping for change.
+This crucial difference in mastering skills is explained by K. Anders Ericsson, an expert in the psychological nature of expertise and human performance.

-The Gottman Institute has done over forty years of research on what separates the “masters of relationship” from the “disasters of relationship”.
-This research reveals that there are predictable skills which the masters of relationship use with each other.
-They fight about an issue, not with each other.
-These skills can be learnt.
-Yet it’s important to remember that learning requires deliberate practice which occurs in different ways and stages.
+The Gottman Institute also has over fifty years of research on what behaviours separate the “masters of relationship” from the “disasters of relationship”.
+Their research reveals that there are predictable skills which the masters of relationship use with each other.
+For example, they fight about the issue, instead of making personal attacks, avoiding each other or the topic.
+There are many evidence-based skills which you can learn so you can have healthy fights.
+Remember that learning these skills requires deliberate practice.
+This involves insight plus new actions, based on the insights.
+This often requires coaching and individualised learning objectives to help you move through the relationship stages more easily.

-The five stages of intimacy are described below (Bader & Pearson, 1988).
-You will see that the first three stages all have a “dark side” describing what can go wrong if the growth challenges aren’t dealt with in skillful ways.
+The five stages of intimacy described below were devised by Ellyn Bader & Peter Pearson (1988).
+The stages mirror Margaret Mahler’s theory of childhood development.
+You will see that the first three of Bader & Pearson’s stages all have a “dark side” describing what can go wrong if the growth challenges aren’t adequately met.

 Stage One – Honeymoon/Exclusive Bonding

 This is the most wonderful of the five stages of intimacy.
 Movies, novels, love songs and poetry describe it as magical, overpowering and unstoppable.
-The honeymoon stage brings with it a blissful feeling of togetherness and it feels as if you and your loved one can do no wrong.
+The honeymoon stage, which is the early romantic love stage, has been studied by biological anthropologist Helen Fisher.
+It brings with it a blissful experience of togetherness and feels as if you and your loved one can do no wrong.
 There is passion, hot sex, mutual giving and receiving.
-You are prepared to do anything for the one you love, and you feel capable of achieving anything because you feel on top of the world.
+You’re prepared to do anything for the one you love, and you feel capable of achieving anything because you feel on top of the world.

-Nature has cunningly engineered this necessary and beautiful stage to bring two separate beings together.
-It is fuelled by powerful hormones, and creates the “chemistry” designed to bring about bonding.
+Nature has engineered this necessary and beautiful stage to bring two different and separate beings together.
+It is fuelled by the powerful hormones of lust, testosterone and oestrogen which create the “chemistry” designed to bring about bonding.
 This stage helps you to move from an “I” to a loving “we”, to bring about a merging of lives and personalities.
 Your similarities are magnified and your differences are minimized.
-It is a necessary foundation stage for couples.
-Couples who miss out on establishing this bonding stage often have difficulties moving through the next stages in a healthy way.
-But there’s no need to lose hope if this happened to you.
-If you missed out on this stage you can build a new foundation, based on your current, more mature selves.
+It is a necessary foundational stage for intimacy.
+Couples who miss out on establishing this bonding stage may have difficulties moving through the next stages in healthy ways.
+Yet if this happened to you, there’s no need to lose hope.
+You can still build a new foundation, based on your current, more mature selves.

 Dark side of stage one

 Love is powerfully driven by hormones, hopes and desires.
-Love in this stage makes you somewhat blind.
+Yet love in this stage makes you somewhat blind.
 What feels like an indestructible “we” is inevitably based in fantasy, because both partners are putting their “best self” forward.
-You’re doing your best to “pass the interview” and to get “picked for the job”.
+You’re doing your best to impress, to be interesting, to get “picked for the job”.
 You want to be chosen above all others by this magical, special person.
-Inevitably and disappointingly, the bliss of this powerful connection fades.
-For some people this can happen in weeks, for others this stage can last for up to two years.
-But it does come to an to end.
+Inevitably and disappointingly, the intense bliss of this powerful connection fades as it’s biologically costly to maintain this state of arousal.
+For some people this can happen after weeks, for others this stage can last for around two years.
+But its intensity does come to an end.

-After a time, you find yourself struggling with conflicted feelings.
+If you don’t grow through stage one, you may find yourself struggling with conflicted feelings.
 One part of you doesn’t want to let go of the belief that everything should remain “perfect”.
-The other side can’t help seeing that this magical person has vulnerabilities, wounds and annoying habits.
+The other part can’t help seeing that this magical person has vulnerabilities, wounds and annoying habits.
 Romantic love hangs around long enough to bond two people together.
-Then it seems to slip away and suddenly, our dream relationship can turn into our biggest nightmare.
-This leads us into:
+Then it seems to change.
+Our dream relationship can turn into our biggest nightmare.
+This leads us into stage two of intimacy.

 Stage Two – Conflict/Power Struggle/Differentiating

 This rude awakening from the dream of perfection, can make you very anxious.
 The sex and the closeness are mediocre or don’t exist.
-It is common at this stage (and in stage three) that couples decide to come to counselling.
+It’s common at this stage, and in dark side of stage three, that couples decide to seek coaching or counselling.
 Desperate to end the pain and disappointment of this stage, many couples think they should separate.
-Others want to avoid the pain of dividing up joint lives and belongings, so they decide to stay together.
-If you do this, you wind up “settling”, living parallel lives, disconnected, without any true intimacy.
-You believe “this is as good as it gets”.
+Others want to avoid the pain of dividing up joint lives and belongings, so they decide to “settle”, to give up on being their best self and on the hope that the relationship can grow and develop.
+This leads to living parallel, disconnected lives, without any true intimacy.
+You think “Maybe this is as good as it gets”.
 Yet secretly you think something must be terribly wrong.

-Don’t worry, nothing has gone wrong!
+Don’t worry, nothing has gone wrong.
 This stage is supposed to happen.
-It’s a crucial stage in learning how to deal with differences through healthy conflict.
-Conflict in relationships is inevitable and you must learn the skills to deal with these normal relationship conflicts in healthy ways.
-What’s wrong is that you don’t have the skills to deal effectively with conflict or differences.
-The inevitable power struggle at this stage consists of:
+It’s a crucial stage in learning how to deal with differences by engaging in healthy conflict.
+Conflict in relationships is inevitable and learning the skills to deal with normal relationship conflicts in healthy ways is what is needed here.
+The issue is that you don’t yet have the skills to manage differences or to deal effectively with conflict.

 - The cultural remains of arranged marriages from our historical past.
-It is marked by inequality, an imbalance of power that was typical of the pre-eighteenth century Western marriages.
+It is marked by inequality, and an imbalance of power that was typical in the history of marriages.
 This struggle is characterized by “You and I are one, and I’m the one!”
-(Hendrix & LaKelly Hunt, 2013).
+(Harville Hendrix & Helen LaKelly Hunt, 2013).

-Yet power struggles can happen between any individuals, no matter what happened in your history.
-In stage two differences must emerge.
-And you must learn to manage your anxiety about these emerging differences.
+Power struggles can happen between any two people, no matter what happened in your history.
+In stage two of romantic love, your differences necessarily emerge.
+And the developmental challenge here is to learn to manage your anxiety about these emerging differences.
 That’s why one of the names for this stage is “differentiation”.
-It needs to happen if your relationship is to grow.
+Differentiation is a necessary and ongoing process of development that needs to happen if you and your relationship are to grow rather than stagnate.

-The learning challenges in this stage are as follows:
+The learning challenges in this stage are to:

-- You must learn to maintain a clear sense of self, especially in the face of your partner pressuring you to adapt to them
+- Maintain a clear sense of self, especially in the face of your partner pressuring you to adapt to them.

-- You must learn to self-soothe instead of expecting your partner to do this for you and you must stop expecting them to change
+- Practice self-soothing and emotion regulation skills instead of expecting your partner to do this for you.
+To stop expecting them to change and work on changing your own reactions instead.

-- You must control your own reactivity while staying close, instead of dis-investing from the relationship
+- Control your own reactivity while staying close, instead of dis-investing from the relationship.

-- You must develop the ability to face the issues that haunt you and your relationship and develop the willingness to tolerate discomfort for growth (Schnarch, 2009).
+- Develop the ability to face the issues that haunt you and your relationship and the willingness to tolerate discomfort for growth (David Schnarch, 2011).

 Dark side of stage two

-This feels awfully messy and confusing.
-But since partnership is designed to resurface wounds from previous relationships and/or childhood, it means that most of the upset that gets triggered in you during your relationship is from your past.
-It’s said that about 90 percent of the frustrations your partner has with you are really about their issues from the past (Hendrix & LaKelly Hunt, 2013).
-Remember though that this may not always be the case as said by Martin Seligman above!
+This stage feels awfully messy and confusing.
+But since partnership is designed to resurface old wounds, it means that most of the upset that gets triggered in you during your relationship is from your past.
+Hendrix and LaKelly Hunt (2013) say that about 90% of the frustrations your partner has with you are about their issues from the past.
+Yet remember that this may not always be the case, because you are not a prisoner of your past.

-Because of power struggles, couples can get caught in two common ways of relating (Bader & Pearson, 1988):
+In the dark side of power struggles, Bader & Pearson say that couples can get caught in two common patterns of relating:

 - You bicker, intimidate, yell, attack, blame or dominate.
-You inflate yourself to feel powerful, because you’re scared underneath.
+You inflateyourself to feel powerful, because you’re scared underneath.
 You get trapped in a cycle of anger, hostility and conflict.
 You are too terrified to end the relationship and not mature enough to end the battles.
-These are the hostile-dependent couples.
+These are called hostile-dependent couples.

 - You engage in passive-aggressive sniping, you resentfully comply, sulk or withdraw.
-You deflate yourself and feel powerless.
-You are so afraid of tension that it leads to hiding by deception and denying anything’s wrong, so you avoid conflict or minimize your differences.
-These are the conflict-avoidant couples.
+You deflateyourself and feel powerless.
+You are so afraid of tension that it leads to hiding by deception and denying that anything’s wrong, so you avoid conflict or minimize your differences.
+These are called conflict-avoidant couples.

-Getting expert help from a well qualified couple’s counsellor, a mature mentor couple or a wise friend, family or community member, can help to move you into stage three.
+Getting expert help from a qualified couple’s coach, a mature mentor couple or a wise friend, family or community member, and deliberately practicing new relationship skills can help to move you into stage three.

 Stage Three – Practicing Creating Partnership/Respecting Differences

-In this third of the five stages of intimacy, you practice evolving individually as well as developing your relationship into a true partnership.
-This is where both partners are equal and free to explore and grow.
+In the third of the five stages of intimacy, you practice evolving individually as well as developing your relationship into a true partnership.
+This is where both partners respect equality and are free to explore and grow as individuals while remaining connected.
 The healthy expression of this freedom is “what’s good for me, has to be good for you and the relationship” too.
-It is all about teamwork and deliberate practice .
-You focus on consciously promoting each other’s growth, as well as on promoting your own.
-This is what researcher David Buss (2021) calls the welfare trade-off ratio (WTR) – the ratio of how much emphasis you place on your own value relative to your partner’s value.
+It’s all about teamwork and deliberate practice.
+You focus on consciously promoting your own growth as well as each other’s growth.
+This is what evolutionary psychologist David Buss (2021) calls the welfare trade-off ratio (WTR) – the ratio of how much emphasis you place on your own value relative to your partner’s value.
 In a relatively balanced WTR, you experience the deepest connection possible between humans.
-If there is a gross imbalance, in this TED talk Buss discusses his research on Sexual Conflicts in Human Mating.
+The research on a gross imbalance in the WTR is discussed in Buss’s TED talk Sexual Conflicts in Human Mating.

 Why is this work on your relationship so demanding and challenging?
-Not only may the person you’re committed to be like your parents (or the exact opposite of them) in many ways, but the two of you are also incompatible (different) in various areas.
-It’s as if you are mysteriously attracted to someone who’s similar to your carers (that’s why you feel you’ve known them for ever, even though you’ve just met) but different enough that your incompatibility provides key elements for the process of growth and healing of old wounds.
+Not only may the person you’re committed to be like your parents (or the exact opposite of them) in many ways, but the two of you are also different in various other areas.
+It’s as if you are mysteriously attracted to someone who’s similar to your carers (that’s why in the honeymoon stage you feel you’ve known them for ever, even though you’ve just met) but different enough that your incompatibility provides key elements for the process of growth and healing of old wounds.

-Incompatibility, or learning to deal with your differences, is a crucial developmental ingredient in the stages of intimacy.
-Incompatibility helps you practice to meet each other’s as well as your own needs.
-This cannot be done at the expense of your partner.
-Confusingly, incompatibility can be a reason to stay in relationship – but only if there’s no coercive control or abuse.
-And, as the research shows, too much compatibility or avoiding differences, sets the stage for boredom and drifting apart.
+Incompatibility, or learning to deal with your differences, is a crucial developmental ingredient in progressing through the stages of intimacy.
+Incompatibility helps you practice to meet your own as well as each other’s needs.
+Meeting your own needs in a healthy way cannot be done at the expense of your partner.
+Confusingly, incompatibility may be a reason to stay in relationship – but only if there’s noongoing control or abuse.
+And, as the research shows, too much avoiding of differences sets the stage for boredom and drifting apart.

 One word of warning!

-Incompatibility is a stimulus for growth in relationship only if the following three A’s are absent:
+Incompatibility is a stimulus for growth in relationship only if thethree A’s have minimal impacts:

 Addiction problems.

-Anger/Acting out/Abuse (physical violence, rage, name calling, coercive control, punishing withdrawal, unmanaged mental health issues, constant denial of another’s reality, spending hours on computer/porn, lying, stealing, cheating, etc).
-(Real, 2008; Heitler, 2011)
+Anger/Acting out/Abuse (physical violence, rage, contempt, control, punishing withdrawal, unmanaged mental health issues, constant denial of another’s reality, spending hours on computer/porn, lying, stealing, cheating, etc).
+(Terry Real, 2008; Susan Heitler, 2011).

-The first step needed for practicing a healthy partnership is to form a solid foundation in trust and commitment to the relationship.
-This provides the safety and security you need to go out and explore yourself and your world without putting the relationship or your partner at risk.
+The first step needed for a healthy partnership is to form a solid foundation in trust and commitment to the relationship.
+This provides the safety and security you need to go out and explore yourself and your world without putting you, the relationship or your partner at risk.
 Healthy practicing helps you re-establish your own identity and self-esteem by engaging in interests and activities outside of your relationship.
 You focus on careers, hobbies, friendships, travel, or on being alone again at times.
-You spend time learning how to negotiate space and distance, time together (we time) and time apart (me time).
-You work on skills to reconcile conflicting interests and how to talk about sexual intimacy and your desires which are probably very different from your partner’s.
+You spend time learning how to negotiatespace and distance, time together (we time) and time apart (me time).
+You work on skills to reconcile conflicting interests and learn to talk about sexual intimacy and desires which are probably different from your partner’s.

 Dark side of stage three